 Chicken thighs and legs are considered dark meat, they contain more myoglobin making them redder in pigment which causes them to turn brown after being cooked.

 The chicken breast is considered white meat and doesn't get used that often and has a much milder flavor.
 The chicken thighs get used a lot more and have a richer darker color and flavor and are delicious in this Chicken and Gravy Recipe.

 - 5-6 bone in skin on chicken thighs

 - Preheat oven to 425 degrees

-- Heat a large cast iron or oven safe skillet to medium high heat, add coconut oil, let melt.
+- Heat a large cast iron or oven-safe skillet to medium-high heat, add coconut oil, and let melt.

-- Remove chicken and let chicken rest 5 minutes before serving.
+- Remove chicken and let the chicken rest for 5 minutes before serving.